gpanther/gpanther.github.io/pelican/content/pages/cv.md

 - Migrated intraweb applications to Google App Engine
 - Prototyped group chat functionality for IT help desk with GAE / XMPP
 - Integrated proprietary system monitoring software with the messaging system
+- Interviewed and evaluated candidates for different developer roles

 ### BitDefender, 2006 to 2008
 Romania/Cluj-Napoca, Romania/Bucuresti

 Sr. Virus Researcher

 - Analyzed more than 5000 malware samples